xcompact3d/Incompact3d/README.md

     export I_MPI_SHM_LMT=shm

 The code is compiled with the mpiifort command and the appropriate flags are set in the `Makefile` file.
-If you eish to compile the code with Intel Compiler use:
+If you wish to compile the code with Intel Compiler use:

       LCL = local# local,lad,sdu,archer
       IVER = 17# 15,16,17,18